zack686/Cloud_A2/README.md

 ## Set up the .env file
 Please create a .env file using the following variable names.
-Replace IP and PORT with the actual IP and Port number of the couchDB node
+Replace IP and PORT with the actual IP address and Port number of the couchDB node
+Need to use unimelb VPN to connect to DB

 DEBUG=TRUE
 FLASK_ENV=development